 Having looked at the five segments of the cycle along with their major life events therein lies the opportunities for us to examine wherein we are and how are we prepared to manage, handle or improve in order to face the “ifs” in life.

-In the next article we will begin to look at each segment in details to clearly identify the needs and what exist in the market to address them.
 If there are any questions about what is discussed please do not hesitate to ask for clarification.

 June 2016 – Issue 22 www.sweettntmagazine.com